readysetmark/WealthPulse/Readme.md

 - [x] Update Entry type -- will only have one amount, no commodity field
 - [x] Price on SymbolPrice record should be an Amount, not just a decimal
 - [x] Symbol type should be value + quoted or format
+- [x] Rename Entry to Posting
+- [x] Remove EntryType field from Posting (no longer supporting "virtual" accounts)
-- [ ] Move price DBs into Journal record
+- [ ] Move price DBs into Journal record?
-- [ ] Rename Entry to Posting
+	- Keep track of price source (Journal or PriceDB)?
 - [ ] Include a list of account levels field on Posting?
 	- Also change Account to a Subaccount list and Subaccount = String
-- [ ] Remove EntryType field from Posting (no longer supporting "virtual" accounts)
 - [ ] Symbol.Quoted or Symbol.Format = Quoted|Unquoted?
 - [ ] Review all types